chus-chus/teex/README.md

 A python package for explanation experimentation.
 It provides:

-* A way to generate synthetic data, with available ground truth explanations.
-The data will be of different kinds:
+* Transparent models with available ground truth explanations.
+The data used to train them is synthetically generated and of different kinds:

 |**Type of data**|**Type of g.t. explanations**|
 |----------------|-----------------------------|